Ironworks-Robotics/home/README.txt

-This is my first personal website, written in HTML, CSS, and Javascript.
+This is the FRC website.

 Colour Palette:
 - https://imagecolorpicker.com/en